Resources

 (Suggested citation: Mueller, Pam and Chandler, Jesse, Emailing Workers Using Python (March 3, 2012).
 Available at SSRN: http://ssrn.com/abstract=2100601)

-Fundamental articles on experimenting on AMT
+(Some) Fundamental articles on MTurk experimentation

 Online resources